etn-ccis/blui-angular-component-library/docs/DropdownToolbar.md

 </div>

-The following child elements are projected into `<pxb-selection-toolbar>`:
+The following child elements are projected into `<pxb-dropdown-toolbar>`:

 | Selector          | Description                                  | Required | Default |
 | ----------------- | -------------------------------------------- | -------- | ------- |